 Pippa is the CEO of The Sports Injury Clinic — a multidisciplinary and progressive allied health business co-founded in 2004, which employs over 60 allied health professionals and support staff.
 With a Graduate Certificate in Management and a Masters of Business, Pippa has lectured in Business Management and Human Resource Management.
 Pippa spent 18 years working in the Government sector prior to establishing her business.
 She has a passion for supporting the local community that we live in.

 Trudy and her husband Russell owned the transport business Tiltaway for 25 years, which ran a fleet of 12 trucks that transported equipment for the construction industry throughout Victoria.
 They sold their business six years ago.
 Trudy is a foundation member of Rotary Peninsula 2.0.
 As a result of her deep involvement in many volunteer organisations throughout the community, she was awarded Frankston’s Volunteer of the Year in 2016.

 Grahame Gordon — Treasurer

 Grahame is an engineer and businessman who retired in 2010 from full time employment as an International Business CEO in the commercial refrigeration and air conditioning industries — the last six years of which were based in Europe.
-He is now a non-executive director role in an Australian manufacturing company and the immediate past President of the Frankston Rotary Club.
+He has held non-executive director roles in Australian manufacturing companies and has been past President of the Frankston Rotary Club.

 Our Board members (in alphabetical order)